My Khe Beach, Da Nang: From My An to Son Tra

 Final Thoughts

 My Khe Beach does not separate you from the city.
 Instead, it sits directly beside it.
-A shared space where daily life, tourism, work, exercise and leisure overlap along the same stretch of sand.
+Along this stretch of coastline, daily life, tourism, work, exercise and leisure overlap on the same sand.

 Arrive early and you will see the city wake.
 Arrive at sunset and you will watch it unwind.
-Between those two moments, My Khe reveals its full character.
+Visit at different times of the day and the coastline reveals different sides of itself, from quiet morning routines to the more social atmosphere of the evening.

 Explore More